euphorie/osha.oiradoc/docs/manuals/editor2.rst

                 .. figure:: images/editor/editor_14_risk_evaluation_estimated.png
                     :align: center
-                    :alt: When choosing 'Estimated' as the evaluation method, you also need to set a default priority.
+                    :alt: When choosing “Estimated” as the evaluation method, you also need to set a default priority.

+                    *When choosing “Estimated” as the evaluation method, you also need to set a default priority.*

                 During the **Evaluation** phase of the OiRA tool assessment, the end-user will determine the priority of a risk by selecting a value of **high, medium** or **low**.